pkgcraft/pkgcraft/README.md

 the pkgcraft ecosystem relies on bash which isn't thread-friendly in any fashion.

+In addition, crates with the `test` feature require it to be enabled when running tests so use `cargo nextest run --all-features --tests` to run tests for the entire workspace.

 For bugs or other requests please create an [issue][1].

 For general support or questions use [discussions][2] or the #pkgcraft IRC